BrownCSCI1230/docs/2022/syllabus.md

 The CS1230 web page, which you are responsible for checking and reading daily, is located at https://csci1230.graphics.
 It is a useful source of online course material.
 A wide variety of things like lectures, handouts, the syllabus, TA hours, and software guides can be found on this site.

 You are responsible for checking the web site frequently, as we will be updating it with important information as the semester progresses.
-Most updates to the website will be accompanied by an announcement to the course mailing list and Piazza.
+Most updates to the website will be accompanied by an announcement to Edstem.

 ### Finally, welcome!

 As we mentioned before, CSCI 1230 is a continually evolving course.
 As such, we are bound to have our own 'bugs' hiding in the corners.
 Please read everything we hand out very carefully.
 If there is something which you do not understand, or which is not stated very clearly, please let us know so we can fix it right away.
 This applies to the material discussed in lecture as well.
 Give us constructive criticism on all aspects of the course.
 The more feedback there is, the better we can make this course for you as the semester progresses, and the better we can make it for the next twenty-five years of Brown computer graphics students!

 We just went through a lot of heavy talk.
 Please take all of it seriously, but also remember that we're not trying to scare you.
 We are here to help you!
 We're just clearing preliminaries and establishing the ground rules.
 With that done, we hope you'll have as much fun as we did in CSCI 1230.